The Legend of Zelda LCD games: Reception

 The game was well received by critics for its stylishness as an article of clothing, but the game was considered to have been largely unsuccessful in evoking the original NES title.
 While the game was praised for its ability to give the illusion of multiple screens, the gameplay was criticized for its simplicity and the game as a whole was found to be "unrelated to its namesake" and generally "very poor".
 Positive aspects touched on by reviewers included the game's relatively low price and its portability.

 Zelda no Densetsu: Kamigami no Triforce (Barcode Battler II)

 In 1992, Epoch Co. was licensed to print a series of Nintendo-themed cards for their Barcode Battler II platform.
 Card sets were printed with both Mario and Zelda themes.
-Functioning similarly to an LCD e-Reader, the Barcode Battler II required players to swipe barcodes printed on cards across a visual input in order to enter characters, enemies, items, and spells into the console.
+Functioning similarly to an LCD e-Reader, the Barcode Battler II requires players to swipe barcodes printed on cards across a visual input in order to enter characters, enemies, items, and spells into the console.
 The Zelda no Densetsu: Kamigami no Triforce set features 30 and is based on the SNES's original The Legend of Zelda: A Link to the Past.